Chart Color Schemes

 The level of residential development activity in Wurtulla - Birtinya was found to be higher than 90% of real estate markets across the country

-Wurtulla-Birtinya recorded approximately 139 residential property approvals annually over the past five financial years, totalling 697 homes.
-As of FY26, three approvals have been recorded.
-On average, 2.5 people per year moved to the area with each new home constructed between FY21 and FY25, indicating robust demand that supports property values.
-New homes were built at an average expected construction cost value of $348,000, aligning with regional trends.
+Wurtulla-Birtinya has recorded approximately 139 residential properties granted approval annually over the past five financial years, totalling 697 homes.
+In FY26 so far, four approvals have been recorded.
+On average, 2.5 people move to the area per new home constructed each year between FY21 and FY25, reflecting strong demand that supports property values.
+New homes are being built at an average expected construction cost of $348,000, aligning with regional trends.

-Looking ahead, Wurtulla - Birtinya is expected to grow by 2,971 residents through to 2041.
+Looking ahead, Wurtulla - Birtinya is expected to grow by 2,971 residents through to 2041 (from the latest AreaSearch quarterly estimate).
 With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development